 If you’re not providing anything of value, you’re probably going to turn folks away more than anything else.
-Hey if you disagree, I want to hear from you, so leave me a comment below or something.

 So I’m not saying don’t be true to yourself, or that it’s bad to tell people what you’re doing to grow and be successful in your business, but it’s not always about you.

-People come to your blog or website for help and answers to what ever problem they might be experiencing.
+People come to your blog or website for help and answers to whatever problem they might be experiencing.

 #7.
 Be more consistent with your brand identity

-Make your website, blog, Facebook page, Twitter profile, LinkedIn profile, YouTube channel all consistent with your brand design, logo, colors, USPs and so forth.
+So with that said, make your website, blog, Facebook page, Twitter profile, LinkedIn profile, YouTube channel all consistent with your brand design, logo, colors, USPs and so forth.

 This type of consistency will only help you to strengthen your personal brand more, and you’ll always be one step ahead of your competition.

 If you need help with brand design click here to see how I can help you.

 So there you have it, 7 effective ways not only to rock your personal brand this year and beyond, but to help take your business to a whole new level, make it more successful and profitable in the years to come.

 There are many more things you can do of course, but you should definitely start with the list above.